 Remove nonessential content, such as ornamental page borders, from the logical structure tree

 To perform advanced reading order and tagging tasks, such as fixing complex tables, removing obsolete tags, and adding alternate text to links, use the Tags panel.
-The panel contains an alternate set of tools and features for manipulating PDF tags.
 For more information, see Edit tags with the Tags panel.

 - Save the document (or a copy of it) before you use the Touch Up Reading Order tool.
 You can’t use Undo to reverse changes made with this tool, so reverting to a saved document is the only way to undo such a change.